-We are not alone in our strict adherence to the VOC Solvents Emissions Directive, the main policy instrument for the reduction of industrial emissions of VOCs.
-However, Sherwin Williams is at the cutting edge of solvent free corrosion protection and chemical resistant linings such as SikaCor® SW-501 (future name: Dura-Plate® SW-501).
+We are not alone in our strict adherence to the VOC Solvents Emissions Directive, the main policy instrument for reducing industrial emissions of VOCs.
+However, Sherwin Williams is at the cutting edge of solvent-free corrosion protection and chemical-resistant linings such as Dura-Plate® SW-501.

-Similarly FIRETEX® FX6002 is a quick drying passive fire protection (PFP) material that has replaced traditional solvent based materials and gives massive reductions in VOC emissions – something that is particularly important as these products are typically applied as relatively thick films compared to ‘normal’ paints such as decorative or corrosion protection systems.
+Similarly, FIRETEX® FX6002 is a quick-drying passive fire protection (PFP) material that has replaced traditional solvent-based materials, offering reduced VOC emissions of 24 g/l (FX6002) compared to solvent-based FX2003 at 272g/l.
+This is especially important as these products are typically applied as relatively thick films compared to ‘normal’ paints such as decorative or corrosion protection systems.
 It can be handled in as little as one hour, while providing a highly durable and aesthetically pleasing finish, and also provides substantial savings in production times and site repairs and offers longer durability.
-This all goes a long way to reducing the cradle to grave environmental footprint of the PFP system and is just one example of our relentless focus on improving sustainability.

 Significant improvements have also been made to the sustainable attributes of floor coatings.
 Most protective floor coatings have traditionally been petroleum or oil based with high VOCs, however, products are now available that utilise natural raw materials.
 Sherwin-Williams’ FasTop and SofTop high performance resin systems comprise solvent free formulations that include the use of natural vegetable oils.
 Their credentials have been verified with Environmental Product Declarations (EPDs), which signal a manufacturer's commitment to measuring and reducing the environmental impact of its products and state transparently the full effect and influence of the material.